-All actions requiring a vote shall be conducted by roll call and may be conducted by voice, show of hands, or roll call provided that the vote of each member be recorded.
+All actions requiring a vote may be conducted by voice, show of hands, or roll call provided that the vote of each member be recorded.
 Proxy voting shall not be permitted.
-Any member may request that the Board be polled.
+If a vote is not conducted by roll call, any member may request a roll call vote.